#BigIdeas2015

 Many people blame hip-hop culture for this phenomenon.
 They believe it glorifies violence, criminal behavior and living the "thug" lifestyle.
 However, it seems that this is putting the cart before the horse.
 Young Black and Hispanic men have been disproportionately incarcerated in America long before there were any such things as hip-hop music recordings or the associated films that tell similar stories.
 Therefore, hip hop culture is only a platform for young people to give their version of a certain narrative, not the cause of the problem.

-According to a 2002 study conducted by the Labor Studies Journal"Over the last two decades, the U.S. prison population has quadrupled."
+According to a 2002 study conducted by the Labor Studies Journal, "Over the last two decades, the U.S. prison population has quadrupled."
 In response to this occurrence, the study concludes that "corporations are seeking profit-making opportunities from this prison population" and there are "two major areas through which corporations are capitalizing on prison labor: prison privatization and creating prison based industries" This is in spite of solid evidence that a better solution to the crime problem might be improving the education system.
 A 2012 study conducted by the Justice Policy Institute concluded that: "As education is correlated with crime rates and incarceration, addressing shortcomings in the [D.C.] education system should be part of a comprehensive public safety strategy."

 Yet rather than exploring how to invest in transformative education reform, the business community has positioned itself to capitalize on the anticipated robust growth in the incarcerated population as a source for cheap labor.
 The public sector has settled on promoting "tough on crime" rhetoric rather than renovating the education system.
 While business people and politicians vilify rappers for profiting from glorifying fantasized acts of criminality in songs, they plot and scheme to profit from the increasing prison population in reality.

-As stated in the July/August 2006 issue of the Associated Oregon Industries Business Viewpoint"Although it is adults that go to prison, the likelihood that a child will ultimately end up there can be predicted before they can tie their own shoes.
+As stated in the July/August 2006 issue of the Associated Oregon Industries Business Viewpoint, "Although it is adults that go to prison, the likelihood that a child will ultimately end up there can be predicted before they can tie their own shoes.
 Some prison systems have noted a correlation: they have started to project the number of beds needed in the future based on current 3rd grade reading scores" A progressive nation simply should not adapt to such a cynical vantage point.
 Working to create and implement policies that would diminish dropout rates and instituting a relevant modern curriculum that prepares students for the economic realities of today and the opportunities of the future are better solutions.

 The leaders of society should look to the "Hip-Hop Generation" as a source to search for answers.
 Instead, it seems that many of the powers that be are looking at disadvantaged youth as a legalized source for slave labor.
 Instead of objects on which to place the blame for the ills of society, we would all be better served if the business community looked at educating young people as an opportunity to improve society.
 That should be regarded as one of the nation's top priorities for competitiveness in the global economy of the future.